FrankDocu/Lichess-Development-Onboarding/translation_context.md

 This puzzle is wrong or boring=The mouseover text of the downwards-pointing triangle (▾), which is a negative (-1) vote for a puzzle.
 Appears in the box on the right-hand side of the "Training" page (http://lichess.org/training/) after you have succeeded or failed at the puzzle.

 Computers and computer-assisted players are not allowed to play.
-Please do not get assistance from chess engines, databases, or from other players while playing.=The text users read when creating an account.
+Please do not get assistance from chess engines, databases, or from other players while playing.
+Also note that making multiple accounts is strongly discouraged and excessive multi-accounting will lead to being banned.=The text users read when creating an account.
 Appears in the registration (new account) form (http://lichess.org/signup).

 You have %s seconds to make your first move!=Explains the rule for the pools feature.
 If you do not play in the first, say, 30 seconds, you automatically resign the game.
 Appears when playing a game in a pool, such as http://lichess.org/pool/3-0

 %s games in play=%s is the number of games.
 Appears below the title of "lichess.org" on the "Play" page (http://lichess.org).
 Could be translated as "%s games being played".

-Analysis=Button that leads to analysis page.
+Analysis board=Button that leads to analysis page.
 Appears only on your own games, after they have finished.

 White offers draw=Informs that the White player wants to draw the game.
 This is a system message that appears in the chat box.